CyberNika/v-contextmenu/docs/usage-en.md

 #### `VContextmenuItem`

-Component for menu items，only used within `VContextmenu` or `VContextmenuSubmenu`
+Component for menu items，only used within `VContextmenu`, `VContextmenuGroup` or `VContextmenuSubmenu`

 **Attributes**